takelwerk/takelship/README.md

 FORGEJO__REPOSITORY__DEFAULT_PUSH_CREATE_PRIVATE: 'false'
 ```

 This works great if you have one account.
 But if you have more than one account then you have to specify *who* pushes.
-This is done by using the SSH key of the forgejo user to use.

 Suppose you have a local git repo which you want to deploy as `testorg/testrepo` to a takelship in `~/forgejo`: